Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Description:
 		TODO
+		Upper limit to the surface state. [mm]

-		Currently only used for the water surface Currently only used for the water surface Surface state cannot exceed this value.
+		Currently only used for the water surface.
 Set to a large value (e.g. 20000 mm = 20 m) if the water body is substantial (lake, river, etc) or a small value (e.g. 10 mm) if water bodies are very shallow (e.g. fountains).
 WaterDepth (column 9) must not exceed this value.

 	:Configuration:
 		.. csv-table::